sagefy/sagefy/docs/Web-API.md

 Create a new post on a given topic.
 Accounts for posts, proposals, votes, and flags.
-Proposal: must include entity (card, unit, set) information.
+Proposal: must include entity (card, unit, subject) information.
 Vote: must refer to a proposal.

 401 if not logged in.
 404 if topic not found.
 400 if issue presented with content.